Arthur Newell Talbot: Early life and education

 Talbot was born on October 21, 1857, at Cortland, Illinois.
 His elementary education was in Cortland, and he attended high school in nearby Sycamore.
-After graduation from high school, he taught in a country school for two years.
+After graduating from high school, he taught in a country school for two years.

-He enrolled at Illinois Industrial University (now the University of Illinois at Urbana-Champaign) in 1877 to study civil engineering.
+He enrolled at Illinois Industrial University (now the University of Illinois Urbana-Champaign) in 1877 to study civil engineering.
 He was a brilliant student and also participated in many extracurricular activities.
 He was secretary, vice president and president of the Philomathean Literary Society, associate editor of the Illini delegate to the Interstate Oratorical Association, class essayist, a leading officer in the student government, and an officer in the Cadet Corps.
 He graduated from the university in 1881.

 Career

 After graduation, Talbot headed west and did railroad construction and maintenance in Colorado, Idaho, Kansas, and New Mexico.
 In September 1885, he returned to the University of Illinois as an assistant professor of engineering and mathematics.
 He taught a wide range of subjects, which at different times included mathematics, surveying, engineering drawing, contracts and specifications, roads and pavements, railroad engineering, mechanics and materials, hydraulics, tunneling and explosives, and water supply and sewerage.

 In 1890, he was named Professor of Municipal and Sanitary Engineering in charge of Theoretical and Applied Mechanics.
-Around this time engineering schools began expanding rapidly, and engineering materials and mechanics began to attract his attention even more than sanitary engineering.
-Without ever changing title, the emphasis of his work continued to be placed on mechanics and materials.
+Around this time, engineering schools began expanding rapidly, and engineering materials and mechanics began to attract his attention even more than sanitary engineering.
+Without ever changing his title, the emphasis of his work continued to be placed on mechanics and materials.

 In 1926, he retired and was named Professor of Municipal and Sanitary Engineering, Emeritus.